-Initially, our familiarity with anti-gender and bolsonarista discourse and with reports of episodes of sexuality- and gender-based and racist violence came from secondary sources and first-hand from our own left-wing erudite queer feminist and scholarly networks on various platforms.
+Initially, our familiarity with anti-gender and bolsonarista discourse and with reports of episodes of sexuality- and gender-based and racist violence came from secondary sources and first-hand from our own leftwing erudite gueer feminist and scholarly networks on various platforms.
 Anti-rights discourse and hate speech are inextricably entangled with each other, as are the voices that produce them.
-As outsiders, in order to gain insight on anti-gender and Bolsonarista networks, we constructed an online 'research persona' (Dieter et al., 2019), conventionally male, white, devoid of political affinities, who would abstain from engaging in platform interactions other than 'following' an initial set of bolsonarista actors, identified based on press reports on front-end user searches.
-After that, we kept adding accounts suggested by the Twitter algorithm, fed by the research profile's own behavior, and by further exploring their connections.
-Engagement with the controversies over gender and sexuality provoked by "anti-rights" provocations are not restricted to Bolsonarista actors.
-Our universe of analysis also included their reverberation in "pro-rights" networks, i.e. intersectional feminist and LGBT+ discourse networks that effectively engage those controversies.
+As outsiders, in order to gain insight on anti-gender and bolsonarista networks, we constructed an online "research persona", 31 conventionally male, white, devoid of political affinities, who would abstain from engaging in platform interactions other than "following" an initial set of bolsonarista actors, identified based on press reports on front-end user searches.
+After that, we kept adding accounts suggested by the Twitter algorithm, fed by the research from the profile's own behaviour, and by further exploring their connections.
+Engagement with the controversies over gender and sexuality provoked by "anti-rights" provocations are not restricted to bolsonarista actors.
+Our universe of analysis also included their reverberation in "pro-rights" networks, i.e. intersectional feminist and LGBTIQ discourse networks that effectively engage those controversies.

-The scope of our data gathering in social media, both in terms of user-end queries and immersive observation, and metadata collection, either facilitated by platform APIs or utilizing computer programming scripts for 'scraping' metadata, was primarily defined in terms of digital objects (human or automated profiles, text, image files and URLs either posted or used in profile descriptions, reactions, linked profiles, etc.), in the sense that the "human" in the human-machine interactions that generate those objects should not be taken as self-evident, but as the subject of complex mediation, always involving a significant level of indeterminacy (Latour, 2005).

-As regards to the confidentiality of that data, the digital objects that we accessed and scrutinized were not only defined as public as a matter of legal regulamentation (either by platform default or by user's deliberate choice), but their creators also intended to make them public to the greatest extent possible.
-Our digital databases gather, in fact, the traces of online behavior by human actors who sought their own exposure and the amplification of their messages and of their mediated presence in the public sphere.
-That also allowed for the ethically ambivalent methodological choice of creating a research profile constructed as an imaginary persona, to conduct "lurking" immersive observation at bolsonarista networks.
-In that way we expected to somehow "cheat" the algorithm into feeding us selections and suggestions not based on our own personal behavior, leading us to networks where we might be classified as outsiders, but with which we intended to get acquainted.
+The scope of our data gathering in social media, both in terms of userend queries and immersive observation, and metadata collection, either facilitated by platform APIs or utilising computer programming scripts for "scraping" metadata, was primarily defined in terms of digital objects (human or automated profiles, text, image files and URLs either posted or used in profile descriptions, reactions, linked profiles, etc.).
+In the sense that the "human" in the human-machine interactions that generate those objects should not be taken as self-evident, but as the subject of complex mediation, always involving a significant level of indeterminacy.32 of legal regulation (either by platform default or by user's deliberate choice), but their creators also intended to make them public to the greatest extent possible.
+Our digital databases gather, in fact, the traces of online behaviour by human actors who sought their own exposure and the amplification of their messages and of their mediated presence in the public sphere.
+That also allowed for the ethically ambivalent methodological choice of creating a research profile constructed as an imaginary persona, to conduct "lurking" immersive observation on bolsonarista networks.
+In that way we expected to somehow "cheat" the algorithm into feeding us selections and suggestions not based on our own personal behaviours, leading us to networks where we might be classified as outsiders, but with which we intended to get acquainted.
 Another reason for that choice had to do with our research team's safety.
-The anonymity of our research profile (traceable only to a mobile line registered outside Brazil and accessed on an anonymized web browser) was a limited yet deliberate means of safeguarding our team members from any exposure in those networks during our fieldwork.
+The anonymity of our research profile (traceable only to a mobile line registered outside Brazil and accessed on an anonymised web browser) was a limited yet deliberate means of safeguarding our team members from any exposure in those networks during our fieldwork.